 From time to time during the school year, we also host staff training sessions and may have half day training sessions or close the school in the late afternoon.
 Staff meetings are necessary to establish the day-to-day operations of the program and must be held when all teachers are available to participate.
-The specific dates will be listed in both the summer and fall enrollment packets and will also be listed on the activity calendars that are available on the parent portal.
-Reminders will be posted throughout the school and in the weekly email blast the week before the meetings are to be held.
+PreCOVID, the specific dates were listed in both the summer and fall enrollment packets and listed on the activity calendars that were available on the parent portal.
+Reminders are posted throughout the school and in the weekly email blast the week before the meetings are to be held.
+Staff meetings are held in the early mornings throughout the school year and are over by 7:45 AM on these days.
+The school will open its doors at 7:50 AM on these days.
+Given the changes COVID19 has presented us, we are currently holding staff meetings virtually.
+It is currently unknown whether we will continue with this model after COVID19 restrictions have been lifted.
+However, if we return to the prior model, we will announce it for the session following.